Descent (Star Trek: The Next Generation): Part II

 Riker and Worf encounter Hugh, who tells them that Lore is the leader of this Borg group.
-He says that at one time Lore's help was necessary, but that he has destroyed many Borg through brutal experimentation.
-Hugh's group are "rebel" Borg, wanting to remove Lore from power.
+He says that at one time Lore's help was necessary after the Collective disconnected the group because of Hugh's individuality spreading, but that he has destroyed many Borg through brutal experimentation.
+Hugh's group are "rebel" Borg, attempting to remove Lore from power.

 The away team manages to reactivate Data's ethical programming just as he is about to start the irreversible part of the experiment.
 La Forge pleads with Data, asking him to check his conscience.
 Data falters, claims that there are anomalies in the experiment and postpones it.

 Lore begins to doubt Data's devotion and attempts to strengthen control by threatening to remove the emotions he has provided.
 Data appears to be subservient, but Lore remains suspicious, and orders Data to prove his loyalty by killing Picard.
 Data refuses, as the rebooting of his morality subroutines is complete.
 Two Borg seize Data and Lore is about to execute him, when Riker and Worf arrive, accompanied by Hugh and some of the rebel Borg.
 A battle commences and Lore flees, pursued by Data.
 In their ensuing confrontation, Lore attempts to talk Data into escaping with him.
 When Data is unswayed, Lore attacks Data, but Data shoots him with a phaser and then deactivates him.

 In the aftermath, Hugh becomes leader of the Borg group and the Enterprise returns to Federation space.
 Data reports that Lore is to be disassembled permanently and that he intends to destroy the emotion chip, as it is "too dangerous", citing the harm he has inflicted under its influence.
 La Forge intervenes and advises him to keep the chip until he is ready.